Akash-Asok/Kerala-IoT-Challenge/README.md

 }
 ```
 ## NOTE
+ * As I had no 10KOhm resistors I have used 5 56KOhm resistors in parallel to get an effective resistance of 11.2KOhm which seems to serve the purpose.
  * Ldr resistance will decrease as the incident light increases
  * The analogread() varies from 0 to 1023
  * analogWrite() varies from 0 to 255 (1/4 th)
 ## OUTPUT
-When the light falling on the Ldr the analog value is read and is fed to the led as duty cycle of range 255.and the Led attains brightness at the same rate the light in the room decreases.
+When light falls on the LDR ,the analog value is read and displayed on the serial monitor.
 ## OUTPUT VIDEO